bpncodes/v3_personal/content/projects/groupify.md

 showInProjects: true
 ---

-A chat application built with flutter and firebase.
+A chat application built with Flutter and Firebase.
 Supports realtime chat.